The minor characters, in order of appearance…

 A maid at the Inn of Silver Leaves who knows enough reading and math to help Anthem manage the inn’s figures.

 Corinno, a pleroma of Gurahl

 Corinno lost much of his power in a battle against Jarjuna shortly before the Water Phoenix King’s death.
-Ideologically pure and committed to Tamantha, the Old Law that the Water Phoenix King represented, he viewed himself as a mere instrument for his master’s wrath.
-He died fighting Varaxunax, who dumped him in a vat of acid, but lived long enough to save Maresh from Mixabokes.
+Ideologically pure and committed to Tamantha, the Old Law that the Water Phoenix King represented, he views himself as a mere instrument for his master’s wrath.

 Mixabokes, a pleroma of Zeth Kahl